-- The connection "wiring without proportional control valve" is applicable if - you don't use a proportional control valve or - if the proportional control valve and the feedback signal are connected to the PLC/robot. - ★ If pressure control and feedback are completely handled by the PLC program, the PLC/robot must make sure that the programmed weld time will be started only if the gun/electrodes are in proper condition.
-To do so, two solutions are possible: - The PLC informs the weld timer via input signal MONITORING CONTACT (see page 6-5) or via input X2/4.
-With this solution, the welding program will be started, but the SQZ starts running only when a "high" level is available at both inputs.
+- The connection "wiring without proportional control valve" is applicable if - you don't use a proportional control valve or - the proportional control valve and the feedback signal are connected to the PLC/robot. - ★ If pressure control and feedback are completely handled by the PLC program, the PLC/robot must make sure that the programmed weld time will be started only if the gun/electrodes are in proper condition.
+To do so, two solutions are possible: - The PLC informs the weld timer via input X2/4.
+With this solution, the welding program will be started, but the SQZ starts running only when a "high" level is available at the input mentioned.